"I'm glad to be with you, Samwise Gamgee...here at the end of all things."

 The father/son relationship between Merry and Théoden.

 Every time Bergil starts talking up the great captains who will defend Gondor—Faramir, Prince Imrahil, and Aragorn after Pelennor—he always adds his dad, the plain man-at-arms Beregond, to the list.
-Any boy who loved and admired his father would of course think him the equal to the rightful king and a prince who has elven blood.
+Any boy who loved and admired his father would of course think him the equal to the mightiest heroes of the land.

 Beregond's love and admiration for Faramir.
 He's not even under Faramir's direct command.
-And while everyone in Gondor thinks Faramir is pretty great, Beregond is one of the few who thinks that he is Boromir's equal, admiring his knowledge as well as his valor.
+And while everyone in Gondor thinks Faramir is pretty great, Beregond is one of the few who values Faramir and Boromir equally.
 And that's well before he storms the Silent Street to rescue Faramir from a premature cremation.
+Aragorn even seems to recognize and value this, as he circumvents the capital punishment Beregond would ordinarily have received for this stunt by exiling him from Gondor...to Ithilien, where he will be the captain of Faramir's personal guard.
+With his extreme loyalty and love for Faramir and his willingness to throw himself in harm's way to protect him, Beregond is essentially Sam's Gondorian counterpart.

 When Faramir comes to, the first thing he does is to address Aragorn as king.
 When Aragorn tells him to rest and get well, Faramir agrees.
 "For who would lay idle when the king has returned?"
 (This is the first time he's ever seen Aragorn.)